Canada's Food Guide: Food

 The Guide recommends eating a variety of healthy foods each day including plenty of vegetables and fruits, protein foods, and whole grain foods.
 It recommends choosing protein foods that come from plants more often.
 It also recommends limiting highly processed foods.

 Beverages

 The Guide recommends making water one's drink of choice.
 It is a calorie-free, fat-free, sugar-free thirst quencher that is essential to the body's metabolic functions.
 Consumption of water should increase with temperature or an individual's physical activity.
 The Guide also recommends avoiding beverages with added sugar or fat.
 Caffeinated beverages, fruit juices, and energy drinks should only be consumed in moderation.

 Healthy behaviours and habits

-The Guide also recommends the following behaviors related to food:
+The Guide also recommends the following behaviours related to food: